swift-libp2p/swift-libp2p-crypto/README.md

 This package currently doesn't support Blake2b, Blake2s & Blake3.
 If you're up for the challenge, please feel free to add support!

 ## Disclaimer
-‼️ Don't use this in production ‼️

 ‼️ This is a work in progress ‼️

-‼️ Assume the cryptography in this library is broken / unsafe ‼️

 ## Install